henriquemc3/titanicproject/README.md

 ## Model details
-- Columns used as inputs in the final model
+- Columns used as inputs in the final model PassengerId
+Survived
+Pclass
+Sex
+Age
+Fare
+FamilySize
+IsAlone
+Embarked_Q
+Embarked_S

-- Column(s) used as target(s) in the final model
+- Column(s) used as target(s) in the final model:
+Survived

 - Type of model: Random forest
-- Software used to implement the model: GoogleCoLab
+- Software used to implement the model: sklearn
-- Version of the modeling software
+- Version of the modeling software: 1.5.2

-- Hyperparameters or other settings of your model
+- Hyperparameters or other settings of your model: n_estimators=100, random_state=42

 ## Quantitative analysis